shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 npm install @project-serum/anchor --save
 ```

-There are a few gotchyas that you might run into while trying to use the solana or anchor libraries in client side browser code.
+There are a few gotchyas that you might run into while trying to use the Solana or Anchor libraries in client side browser code.

 ## Gotchya #1 - Buffer not defined